Mauricifj/logger/README.md

 ## Setup

-Add this dependency to your module level build.gradle in dependencies node
+- Add this dependency to your app module level build.gradle in dependencies node

 ```kotlin
 dependencies {